sanger-pathogens/long-read-ampliseq/README.md

 ```bash
 rm -rf work .nextflow*
 ```

-## Performance Expectations by profile
+## OS requirements

+The pipeline has been tested on multiple operating systems

+Linux: Ubuntu 18.04 + 22.04 (Singularity and Docker profiles) Mac OSX (Laptop profile)

+## Hardware requirements

+This pipeline requires only a standard modern computer with enough RAM/CPU power to support running the standard tools.
+There are checks within the pipeline to determine max resources avaliable to ensure sensible resource requests.

+The most taxing sections of the pipeline are:

+- FastQC
+- Minimap2
+- RAXML-NG
+- Clair3

+The pipeline will run without GPU support; however, access to GPU hardware (one that is supported by Dorado; see [here}(https://github.com/nanoporetech/dorado?tab=readme-ov-file#platforms)) will result in a much faster runtime.

+## Approximate runtime

-When executed in laptop mode, a full analysis run—including basecalling—is typically expected to complete in approximately 10–12 hours.
+When executed in **laptop mode**, a full analysis run including basecalling is typically expected to complete in approximately 10–12 hours.
 However, this estimate is highly sensitive to sequencing depth; larger input datasets can significantly extend basecalling time.
-To optimize runtime, we recommend adjusting Dorado basecalling accuracy parameters in accordance with your performance requirements.
+To optimize runtime, we recommend adjusting Dorado basecalling accuracy parameters in accordance with your performance requirements (fast, hac, sup)

-In HPC environments utilizing Singularity containers with GPU acceleration, runtimes are substantially reduced.
-Under optimal conditions, end-to-end processing has been observed to complete in as little as 40 minutes, with typical runs ranging up to 1.5 hours depending on input size and GPU availability.
+In **HPC** environments utilizing Singularity containers with GPU acceleration, runtimes are substantially reduced.
+Under optimal conditions, end-to-end processing has been observed to complete in as little as 40 minutes, and up to 1.5 hours for typical runs.
+This is however depending on input size and GPU availability.

-Note that on first-time runs, where none of the required tools are cached, the initial setup introduces an additional overhead of approximately 10 minutes.
+> **_Note_** On first-time runs, where none of the required tools are cached, the initial setup (including downloading dpendency software and models) introduces an additional overhead of approximately 10 minutes.

 ## Dependancies